-The version number only will change if you are reading this blog in the future.
+The version number may change if you are reading this blog in the future.
 Also, note that it’s better to run the command prompt in the Admin mode.
 So, once we open the command prompt, we need to change the directory to MongoDB bin folder by giving the below command.

 cd C:\Program Files\MongoDB\Server\4.4\bin

-Now, enter mongod and press enter.
+Now, enter mongod and press Enter.
 It will show some json text.

 Now, we can backup to any location.
 For this post I am backing up on my Desktop in a Backup folder, which I have created through the command line.